-- Create naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - Leaving the surface rough and loose. - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Placement of locally collected leaf litter to depths between of 5-10 cm. - Planting with locally collected live stakes of 70% balsam poplar, 20% willow and 10% Red-osier dogwood.
-Stakes will be 2 m long, at least 2.5 cm in diameter, and will be inserted approximately 1 m into the ground.
+- Create naturally shaped landscapes that match the surrounding topography of the surrounding south aspect slopes. - The surface will be scarified. - Woody debris will be scattered on the surface at densities of 100 m3/ha. - Planting with locally collected live stakes or rooted seedlings of 70% balsam poplar, 20% willow and 10% Red-osier dogwood.